Setup

 Post-processing

 You can visualize the results of the coupled simulation using e.g. ParaView.
-Fluid results are in the OpenFOAM format and you may load the fluid-openfoam.foam file.
-Solid results are in VTK format.
+OpenFOAM uses an OpenFOAM-specific format, and you can directly load the (empty) file fluid-openfoam.foam

 mv blockMeshDict blockMeshDict_original